MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/configure-ipv6-in-windows.md

 > [!NOTE]
 >
-> - Administrators must create an .admx file to expose the settings below in a Group Policy setting.
+> - Administrators must create an .admx file to expose these settings in a Group Policy setting.
 > - You must restart your computer for these changes to take effect.
 > - Values other than 0 or 32 causes the Routing and Remote Access service to fail after this change takes effect.